lab596/civiform/Getting-started.md

 1. Clone the CiviForm repo.
 This will create a copy of the codebase on your machine:

    a.
-Open a terminal.

-   b.
-Navigate to a directory you'd like the copy of the codebase to live.
+Open a terminal and navigate to the directory you'd like the copy of the CiviForm codebase to live.

    c.
 In that directory, run the following: